 Once you’ve decided that it is definitely worth it and payed the small fee to join then you are able to get in touch with as many hosts as you like.
 You also get access to the traveller community, so you can see who is working nearby, arrange to meet up and trade tips on which hosts and areas you found to be the best.

-No matter where you are in the world, well almost everywhere, there will be Workaway hosts willing to put you up and feed you for a few hours of you time.
+No matter where you are in the world, well almost everywhere, there will be Workaway hosts willing to put you up and feed you for a few hours of your time.
 It has to be the best way to properly immerse yourself in the local culture, while at the same time saving money and seeing many new places.

-Buy yourself a second hand bike, a tent and a backpack…..
+Sign up for Workaway, buy yourself a second hand bike, a tent and a backpack…..
 Few hundred quid in your pocket, be amazed how far and long you can travel!